OmerIed/Generating-CVs/README.md

 ## Usage

 1. **Data Collection**: Run `scraping.py` to collect job postings data from LinkedIn.
-2. **Data Preprocessing**: Use the `preproccesing_pack` to prepare and structure the collected data for model training.
+2. **Data Preprocessing**: Use the `preproccesing_pack.py` to prepare and structure the collected data for model training.
 3. **CV Generation**: Execute `gemini_cv_generation.py` to generate synthetic CVs using Gemini's API.
 4. **Model Training**: Train the T5-small model using `lab_model_training.ipynb`.
 5. **Evaluation**: Assess the model's performance by running `evaluate_finetuned_t5.ipynb` and review the Rouge scores.

-## Contribution

-We welcome contributions to this project!
-If you have suggestions for improvements or want to add new features, feel free to fork this repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---